Broad and Balanced

 At John T Rice Infant School, the letters and sounds phonic programme is used across the school to support the teaching of reading.
 Children learn to blend letters and groups of letters together to read words.
 Children are taught variety of actions that accompany each phoneme and this helps support the multi sensory approach to phonics we take.

 All children in F1, F2, Year 1 and Year 2 access a daily, 20 minute discrete, systematic phonics lesson.
 These sessions follow the sound reading system methodology using the sequence of letters and sounds programme.
 The discrete sessions are a mixture of Year Group specific coverage and focused group sessions.
 Children are also taught common exception words alongside the phonics.

 Children who need additional phonics receive weekly interventions specifically tailored to their needs.

 At John T Rice Infant School, we aim to foster a real love of books and want all children to have access to high quality reading material.
 We are lucky enough to have a wide range of reading schemes, such as Oxford reading tree and Collins Big cat, which include fiction and non-fiction books for children to select.
 In order to support the children moving through the different reading stages, all the books are Book Banded in to colours.
 The reading books in the lower colours are closely linked to the phonic phases the children have been taught and know.

-Early reading skills are systematically taught both in daily whole class reading, small group reading sessions, individual reading and through other subjects within the curriculum.
+Early reading skills are systematically taught both in daily shared reading, small group reading sessions, individual reading and through other subjects within the curriculum.
 We believe at John T. Rice, that reading is the key to opening up the rest of the curriculum and we aim for all children who leave us to be competent early readers!

 Switch on reading intervention is used throughout Key Stage 1 to give extra support to some children who need an extra helping hand with early reading skills.
 Support from home is key for this programme to be fully-successful and we liaise regularly with parents/ carers of children accessing this programme.